ThomasBittner1/KangarooDocumentation/kangaroo/docs/python.md

 ```
 There's just one little catch.
 You'll have to deselect the function and select it again.
 *Why?*
-Because after he finishes running, the log shows a generalized report how long the whole thing did etc.
+Because after he finishes running, the log shows a generalized report how the whole thing did etc.
 The *report.addLogText()* is more useful for example after you run've the whole thing and you want to go back
 to the functions and check their logs.
 You can imagine it'd be a nightmare if in those cases you would have
 just used the print() function.